 - Making time for leisure activities as much as possible, yet seeing ‘leisure time’ as constructive, creative and essential for mental well-being rather than as a ‘waste of time’.
 These activities may be as part of a group or as an individual.

-- Doing something that that is a learning process (but be careful how you define ‘learning’ here – do not restrict it).
+- Doing something that that is a learning process (but being careful how we define ‘learning’ i.e. not restricting it).

-For the hunter gatherers discussed there is no concept of:
+In terms of the the hunter gatherers discussed above, there was no concept of:

 - Eating for health